Ohio pot legalization group falls short on signatures

 Ohio legalized medical marijuana in 2016 with dispensaries opening in early 2019.

-Rep. Jamie Callender, a Republican from Lake County, introduced a legalization bill in October that calls for a 10% tax on marijuana sales, a provision included in the group’s petitions.
+Rep. Jamie Callender, a Republican from Lake County, introduced a legalization bill last month that calls for a 10% tax on marijuana sales, a provision included in the group’s petitions.
 Callender has acknowledged that Republican leaders don’t support his bill.

-Note: This story has been corrected to note that the Callender bill was introduced last month, not in October.
-This story was first published on Jan.
-3, 2022.
-It was updated on Jan.
-4, 2022, to correct the name of the group leading the effort to the Coalition to Regulate Marijuana Like Alcohol, instead of the Coalition to Legalize Marijuana Like Alcohol.